-- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - (2) (3) Includes the offering price of shares that the underwriters may purchase pursuant to an option to purchase additional shares.
+- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes offering price of any additional shares that the underwriters have the option to purchase. - Calculated pursuant to Rule 457(o) under the Securities Act of 1933, as amended, based on an estimate of the proposed maximum aggregate offering price.